Formula for (Digital) Change

 then change is foreseeable.

 D, V, F, and CL are multipliers; because of that, if a particular factor is missing or low, then the product will be low, and the resistance to change will be stronger.
-The idea is that if you are seeking some significant, system-wide change, several core elements need attention.
+The idea is that if you seek some significant, system-wide change, several core elements need attention.

-1. Be dissatisfied (D) with the way things are (concerning the proposed change).
-This often doesn’t come until some force from outside the organization creates a crisis for the organization.
+1. To be dissatisfied (D) with how things are (concerning the proposed change).
+This often doesn’t come until some force from outside the organization creates a crisis.

-3. With a clear sense of what needs to be done as first steps (F).
+3. To have a clear sense of what needs to be done as first steps (F).
 This means having a picture of what we can do differently in the short term that will move us toward that vision.
-Four major factors for leaders to take into account are:
+Four significant factors for leaders to take into account are:

-1. What competencies need to be developed or strengthened for people to function in the changed situation?
+1. What competencies must be developed or strengthened for people to function in the changed situation?
 People don’t like to feel incompetent, and change often creates that feeling.

-2. People are often hesitant to accept and implement the change because they fear losing friends and colleagues in opposition.
+2. People often hesitate to accept and implement the change because they fear losing friends and colleagues in opposition.

 3. Having the needed resources to make the change.

-4. Beginning to create an alignment of structures, processes, and practices in harmony with the new way.
+4. Beginning to align structures, processes, and practices harmoniously with the new way.

-4. Creative Leadership could be a consultant, mentor/coach, or other measures.
-It is most often an outside set of eyes.
+4. Creative Leadership: a consultant, mentor/coach, or other measures.
+Change can benefit from an outside set of eyes.
 Remember IBM’s Business Transformation in 1993, when Louis Gerstner Jr., who had recently joined the company as CEO, had the advantage of being regarded as an outsider, allowing him to kick-start the process.

 Resistance (R) is likely to be present in all change efforts.
-The combined weight of the dissatisfaction, vision and first steps needs to overcome that resistance.
+The combined weight of the dissatisfaction, vision, and first steps must overcome that resistance.
 That means if any of those elements (D, V, F) is “0”, the change will not be possible.

 Change in the Digital Age

-We made a few adjustments to the formula to represent change due to digitalization:
+We made a few adjustments to the formula to represent the change in the digital age:

 C = dD x dV x dF x dL > R